 - Site 1 should also consider other expense management and utilization improvement strategies to improve financial viability. - IUD/IUC Insertion (CPT code 58300) and Removal (CPT code 58301) services costs and full fees are well above the grantee network averages and highest PI reimbursement rates.
-Site 1 should consider reducing the full fee.
+Site 1 should consider reducing the full fee, as this may impact uninsured clients.
 Utilization of Depo injections is 0.
 It is recommended that site review if Depo is provided, how injections are being billed, or if this is a missed billing code.
 Review findings with clinical team and provide training.

-- Costs and full fees (or charges) in Column F are less than the highest contractual PI reimbursement rates (Column J) for most services. - The current charges do not cover costs, and cause a missed revenue opportunity when PIs are billed.
+- Costs and full fees (or charges) in Column F are less than the highest contractual PI reimbursement rates (Column J) for most services. - The current charges do not cover costs, and may cause a missed revenue opportunity when PIs are billed.
 By adjusting charges to the highest PI rate or higher, the site has an opportunity to charge more than the cost of services for clients with PI coverage, which can help to offset the loss encountered by providing services to Medicaid clients (note that reimbursement from Medicaid is less than the cost for most services).
-Additional data supporting a full fee increase for services is that the site's charges are below network averages, suggesting fee increases are warranted. - Costs for procedures are below the network averages, indicating this practice is operating more efficiently.
+Additional data supporting a full fee increase for services is that the site's charges are below network averages, suggesting fee increases are warranted. - Costs for procedures are below the network averages, indicating this practice is operating more efficiently than others in the network.